ecerami/samtools_primer/README.md

 **paired-end sequencing**:  sequencing process where both ends of a single DNA or RNA fragment are sequenced, but the intermediate region is not sequenced.
 Particularly useful for identifying structural rearrangements, including gene fusions.

-**Phred quality score**:  a score assigned to each base within a sequence, quantifying the accuracy of the base call.
-Higher values correspond to higher accuracy.
+**Phred quality score**:  a score assigned to each base within a sequence, quantifying the probability that the base was called incorrectly.
+For example, a Phred Q score of 10 indicates that the base has a 0.1 probability of being incorrect, whereas a Phred score of 20 indicates that the base has a 0.01 probability of being incorrect.
+Higher Phred score therefore correspond to higher accuracy.
+In the **FASTQ format**, Phred scores are represented as single ASCII letters.
+For details on translating between Phred scores and ASCII values, refer to [Table 1 of this useful blog post from Damian Gregory Allis](http://www.somewhereville.com/?p=1508).

 **read-length**:  the number of base pairs that are sequenced in an individual sequence read.